kensanata/mastodon-archive/README.md

 You will end up with a new directory, `dice.camp.user.kensanata`.
 It contains all the media you uploaded, and their corresponding previews.

+If you rerun it, it will simply try to get the remaining files.
+Note, however, that instance administrators can *delete* media files.
+Thus, you might be forever missing some files—particularly the ones from *remote* instances, if you added any to your favourites.

 # Generating a text file